 Such an eventuality would destroy its credibility, thus damaging its ability to offer any further such IEOs – for which it receives a percentage of the overall token sale.

 One of the first such offerings was that of the BitTorrent token sale in January of this year.
 The IEO was made via Binance Launchpad – the newly created IEO platform of well known cryptocurrency exchange, Binance.
-The token sale was success and sold out in minutes.
+The token sale was a success and sold out in minutes.
 Since then, other IEO’s have passed off successfully on the platform.

 The early success of the IEO model through Binance has led to a plethora of exchanges launching their own platforms.
 Bitfinex are the most recent addition that list through its platform, Tokinex.
 It’s easy to see that this is a major upgrade on what went before with ICO’s.